optiver/vulcan-py/README.md

 ---

+Vulcan supports building python>=3.6.
+Vulcan itself may only be installed in python>=3.7.
+The recommended installation is via pipx.
+This will save a lot of pain with respect to conflicting versions, as well as having multiple python versions in various projects.

+---

 [//]: # ( TODO: build status indicator here )

 Vulcan is a build tool intended to make lockfiles without having to force users to deal with a bunch of setup